brianloveswords/streamsql/README.md

 * `include`: Rows to select from the database.
 Any rows not in this list will not included.
 Note, the primary key will **always** be included.
 * `exclude`: Rows in this list will not be selected from the database.
 If both `include` and `exclude` are defined, `include` is always preferred
+* `relationships`: Either boolean or a set of relationship definition.
 * `sort`: Can be one of three forms:
   - Implicit ascending, single column: <code>{sort: 'artist'}</code>
   - Implicit ascending, multiple rows: <code>{sort: ['artist', 'release_date']</code>